Christian-TD/AoaH2OBankingDemoModels/model_definitions/24e33e49-d5f0-42ce-900a-475520df4ce1/README.md

-# Bank Marketing in python with H2O
+# Bank Marketing in python with H2O AutoML
 ## Overview
-Bank Marketing demo model using H2O in python
+Bank Marketing demo model using H2O AutoML in python

 ## Datasets
 The dataset required to train or evaluate this model comes from the UCI Machine Learning repository available [here](https://archive.ics.uci.edu/ml/datasets/bank+marketing).